I. The Owners’ Corporation as an entity of collective responsibility

 Under the MWIS:

-1. Every year the Government selects 5,800 buildings at least 10 years old (except domestic buildings not exceeding three storeys) and sends pre-notification letters to the owners’ corporation of the selected buildings giving advance notice to the owners of upcoming window inspections and the possible need for repair.
-One to two months after the pre-notification letters, the Government issues statutory notices to the owners of the buildings, requiring them to appoint a Qualified Person to carry out certain prescribed inspections.
-(Note: these 5,800 buildings include the 2,000 covered under the MBIS.)
+1. Every year the Government selects buildings that are at least 10 years old (except domestic buildings not exceeding three storeys) and issues statutory notices to the owners of the buildings, requiring them to appoint a Qualified Person to carry out certain prescribed inspections within 6 months from the date of the statutory notice.

-2. If the Qualified Person finds that windows in the building have been rendered dangerous or are liable to become dangerous, the owners concerned must appoint a Registered Contractor to carry out the prescribed repair works under the Qualified Person’s supervision.
+2. If the Qualified Person finds that windows in the building have been rendered dangerous or are liable to become dangerous, the owners concerned must appoint a Registered General Building Contractor or a Registered Minor Works Contractor (who has registered for the minor works in respect of windows) to carry out the prescribed repair under the supervision of the Qualified Person.

-3. Upon completion of the inspection and repair works, the Qualified Person must submit an inspection report and completion report to the Government for record purposes.
+3. Upon completion of the inspection and repair works, the Qualified Person must submit a certificate in the specified form to the Building Department for record and audit check.

 4. If the owners or owners’ corporation fails to comply with the statutory notice for window inspection without a reasonable excuse, they may be served with a penalty notice of a fixed fine of $1,500.
 Failure to comply with the penalty notice may lead to prosecution, with the owner or owners’ corporation subject to a fine of $25,000 and imprisonment for three months, plus a fine of $2,000 for each day the offence continues.